ztalbot2000/My100/README.md

 <BR><BR>
 ## &nbsp;&nbsp;&nbsp; As I do not have a 3D printer (Yet) but I do have a CNC that I built in 2007 using just a mitre saw and a drill press; The **My100** is a meant to be built using common metal materials for a frame instead of the more expensive 20/20 extruded aluminum of the Voron or 3D printed frame of the100.
 This project is based primarily upon the great work of <A HREF="https://github.com/MSzturc/the100">the100</A>
 ## &nbsp;&nbsp;&nbsp; BEWARE THIS WORK IS IN PROGRESS !!
 You can see what I have created so far and are more than welcome to contribute.
-## &nbsp;&nbsp;&nbsp; At this time I have spent many many months studying the100 construction and others like the Voron as well.
+## &nbsp;&nbsp;&nbsp; I spent many many months studying the100 construction and others like the Voron as well.
 There are things I like about each.
 Using SolidWorks (Maker Edition) I have created a new fully defined 3D Printer assembly that encorporates what I believe to be the best features.
 From this the frame has been created and assembled.
+The electronics are well under way.
 Check out the build photos for more.
 ## &nbsp;&nbsp;&nbsp; I do have some vested interest in completing the project.
 To date I have purchased all the parts.
 I must admit though that the build is a very slow process.
 ## &nbsp;&nbsp;&nbsp; Will the My100 be faster than the100, We shall see.